MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-to-reserve-items.md

 4. Confirm the subsequent message, by choosing the **OK** button.

 ## To reserve a specific serial or lot number
 From outbound documents for item-tracked items, such as sales orders or production component lists, you can reserve specific serial or lot numbers.
 This may be relevant, for example, if you need production components from a specific lot to ensure consistency with earlier production batches, or because a customer has requested a specific serial number.
+For more information, see [How to: Work with Serial and Lot Numbers](inventory-how-work-item-tracking.md).

 This is referred to as a specific reservation, because you reserve from the quantity of  Item X that belongs to Lot X. If you simply reserve from quantities of Item X, then it is a normal, non-specific, reservation.
 For more information, see [Design Details - Item Tracking and Reservations](design-details-item-tracking-and-reservations.md).